jessicarush/react-notes/jsx.md

 ### Conditionals

 [This article](https://blog.logrocket.com/conditional-rendering-in-react-c6b0e5af381e/) looks at 8 different ways of rendering with conditionals (e.g if/else, ternary operator, short-circuiting, etc).
+For example...

+#### Ternary operator

 Here's an example of the ternary operator: